 We don’t always know how things will work out; we never do.
 But by finding the blessing in our situation, we found joy.

 And just look…look at my joy…

 I find God’s grace in this sweet little face.
 I find it in her laughter, on the smiles on my children’s faces…through our joy we know His grace.
 Through His grace, we know joy.
 And this is enough for me.
 I hope you all understand that it’s enough for you, too.

 Trust God.
 He can’t make His grace any more sufficient than it already is.
 He has made it so.
 Embrace it.
 Get up and believe it.
 Do that, and you will know it’s true.
 The Lord says it’s true in the simplest way in 2 Corinthians 12:9: My grace IS (not shall be or may be) sufficient for you.”

 Thank you, O God, for your love.
 Thank you for your most magnificent gift of Grace.
 Help us to remember what you have spoken to us.
 As we strive to live for you, help us to gain strength in your sustaining grace as you comfort us.
 In the trials of life may we rely on the comfort you provide.
 This we ask in Jesus’ name.
 Amen.

 Follow-up: While we and our granddaughter’s other grandparents have supported and encouraged our children, they (my son and the baby’s mom) have truly stepped up to their responsibilities and are amazing parents.
 They both have successfully completed a nursing program, passed their boards, and are licensed practical nurses.
-My son works full time in a clinic and plans to go back to school to further his education.
+My son works full time in a clinic and is back in school full time working towards his bachelor’s degree.

 Thoughtful Thursdays Link-up